johnnietse/conference-database-management-system/README.md

 ---

-## 🚀 Features
+## 🚀 Functional Features

 The application supports all the following functionalities:

 ### 👥 Attendee Management

-- Add a new attendee (student, professional, sponsor)
+- Add a new attendee (student, professional, sponsor) ->  Note: (automatically links students to rooms and sponsors to companies)
   - Students are assigned to a hotel room
   - Sponsors are linked to a company
 - View all attendees organized by type: